programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 </figcaption>
 </figure>

-It becomes clear from the above examples that `plotly.go` requires more code than `plotly.px` due to the fact that some features which are automatically built into `plotly.px` figures need to be manually created when using `plotly.go`.
-As a result of this shortcoming, it is desirable to use `plotly.px` where possible.
+It becomes clear from the above examples that `plotly.go` requires more code than `plotly.px`, because some features need to be manually created in `plotly.go`.
+Thus, it is usually better to use `plotly.px` where possible.

 ### Why Use Graph Objects?

 This leads us to a key question: if it's so much easier to create graphs using `plotly.px`, why should we bother using `plotly.go` at all?
 The simple answer is that there are several useful features and capabilities which are only available by using `plotly.go`.
-We will look at two such capabilities in this section of the tutorial: **tables** and **subplots**.
+We will look at two such capabilities in this section of the tutorial: tables and subplots.

 ### Tables

 One of the most useful features provided through the `plotly.go` module is the option to create neat, interactive tables.
-Four steps are required to create a table:
+This requires four steps:

 - Create a new figure using the `.Figure()` method.
 - Under the `data` attribute, call the `.Table()` method to specify that the figure should be a table.
 - Within the `.Table()` method, create a `header` dictionary to store a list of column headings.
 - Also within the `.Table()` method, create a `cells` dictionary to store the data (values).

-It is also possible to add customisation such as labels, colours and alignment.
+It is also possible to customise it with labels, colours and alignment options.

 In the below example, we'll create a table to store the entire Philadelphia homicides dataset: